Bleeding During IVF Pregnancy

 Conclusion

 The risk of bleeding following an embryo transfer using in vitro fertilization (IVF) is real.
 The good news is that the vast majority of these bleeding are really mild and harmless.
-Tell your fertility doctor if you suffer any bleeding during early pregnancy, but know that the majority of cases will stop on their own.
+Consult fertitliy hospital, if you suffer any bleeding ivf during early pregnancy, but know that the majority of cases will stop on their own.

 FAQ